NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 </package>
 ```

+> [!Tip]
+> When using the convention-based working directory approach, you can place the readme.txt in the package root and other content in the `content` folder.
+No `<file>` elements are necessary in the manifest.

-When you include a file named `readme.txt` in the package, Visual Studio displays the contents of that file as plain text immediately after installing the package directly.
+When you include a file named `readme.txt` in the package root, Visual Studio displays the contents of that file as plain text immediately after installing the package directly.
 (Readme files are not displayed for packages installed as dependencies).
 For example, here's how the readme for the HtmlAgilityPack package appears:

 ![The display of a readme file for a NuGet package upon installation](media/Create_01-ShowReadme.png)